scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 2. **Move ("merge") your work back to the main website branch, which makes your work show up on the live ScholarsLab.org site**.
 The "main website" is the website consisting of the code in the "master" branch; that is, the main website/master branch is the copy of the website files ("branch") from which we've told the live website to get its data.
 "Merging" means adding any changes/additions you've made in your new branch to another branch (in our case, back to the master branch).
 [Instructions here](#move-your-writing-to-the-main-repo).

 Start by [creating a user account on GitHub.com](http://github.com/join), if you don't already have one.
-Next, share your GitHub username with Amanda or the SLab Slack #slab-org channel.
+Next, share your GitHub username with the SLab Slack #slab-org channel with a message asking if someone can give you the needed GitHub permissions.

 An existing ScholarsLab GitHub org member needs to visit the [members page](https://github.com/scholarslab/scholarslab.org/settings/access) and add you to the team with "write" privileges.
 You'll receive an email invite; follow the link in that email to gain access to making changes to our website.
 An existing ScholarsLab GitHub org member also should [add you to the SLab "core" GitHub team](https://github.com/orgs/scholarslab/teams/core/members) (we think this allows you to see the `scholarslab/reviewers` group as an option on the PR reviewers dropdown).